 First and foremost, doctors must push to keep current antibiotics effective through careful and sparing use.
 However, new antibiotics are badly needed to fight bacteria that have already learned how to outsmart the drugs currently used in humans and animals.

 Researchers at the Massachusetts Institute of Technology (MIT) recently made a novel discovery that could destroy bacteria that harbor genes making them immune to antibiotics.
-A study published in the journal Nature Biotechnology shows how researchers were able to edit the bacterial genome in order to turn off drug resistance.
+A study published in the journal shows how researchers were able to edit the bacterial genome in order to turn off drug resistance.

 Earlier this year, the same lab found that certain genes, when paired together, can make bacteria easier to kill with antibiotics.